What Makes a Family a Good Fit for Cyber School?

 If you are not comfortable using technology, please don’t let this deter you.
 PA Virtual has many resources in place, such as the New Student Orientation, a two-week comprehensive program designed for all new families to help both the student and parent understand how the school and technology works and feel comfortable with the transition to this model.

-Additionally, each family is assigned a Family Support Coordinator (FSC) who serves as a first point-of-contact for any technology and attendance concerns.
+Additionally, each family is assigned a Family Support Coordinator (FSC) who serves as the first point of contact for any technology and attendance concerns.
 Each student is also provided a guidance counselor, and we offer other supports so that our families never feel alone in their journey.

 Continue reading below...